NBISweden/grave/README.md

 unknownSimian.gorilla.bam
 ```

-- Another use case for this configuration option is surjecting to a subset of reference paths found in one reference sample, for example only the autosomes (one `.paths` file); similarly, this could be extended to independent reference samples, such as only chr1 paths from three reference samples (three `.paths` files)
+- Another use case for the `--providePathsFiles` option is surjecting to a subset of the reference paths found in a single reference sample, for example only the autosomes (provide one `.paths` file); similarly, this could be extended to independent reference samples, such as only chr1 paths from three reference samples (provide three `.paths` files)

 ## Pipeline steps